janousch/Unreal-Engine-Test-Forge/README.md

 ## Bugs, Questions & Feature Requests

-Daedalic Test Automation Plugin is still under heavy development.
-Whenever you're experiencing issues, missing a feature, or you just don't understand a part of the plugin, after verifying that you are using the [latest version](https://github.com/DaedalicEntertainment/ue4-test-automation/releases) and having checked whether a [similar issue](https://github.com/DaedalicEntertainment/ue4-test-automation/issues) has already been reported, feel free to [open a new issue](https://github.com/DaedalicEntertainment/ue4-test-automation/issues/new).
+Automated Blueprint Tests Plugin is still under heavy development.
+Whenever you're experiencing issues, missing a feature, or you just don't understand a part of the plugin, after verifying that you are using the [latest version](https://github.com/janousch/Automated-Blueprint-Tests/releases) and having checked whether a [similar issue](https://github.com/janousch/Automated-Blueprint-Tests/issues) has already been reported, feel free to [open a new issue](https://github.com/janousch/Automated-Blueprint-Tests/issues/new).
 In order to help us resolving your problem as fast as possible, please include the following details in your report:

 * Steps to reproduce
 * What happened?